 5. Drug Rash

+Drug rashes can happen to people of all ages and of both genders.
 Drug rashes can lead to a condition called DRESS.
 This condition can cause high fever, flu-like symptoms, burning of the skin and organ damage.
 DRESS requires immediate medical attention.

 These rashes tend to fade away when you discontinue taking the medication that caused them.
 Antihistamines may be recommended to reduce inflammation and other symptoms.